Install With Helm using Webhook

 Note the name of an Istio ingress gateway pod by running:

-kubectl get pods -n [istio ingress gateway namespace]
+kubectl get pods -n [reverse proxy deployment namespace]

 Then show the logs of the open-appsec agent container by running:

-kubectl logs [istio ingress gateway pod name] -c open-appsec -n appsec
+kubectl logs [reverse proxy deployment pod name] -c open-appsec -n [reverse proxy deployment namespace]

 Last updated